mjrlowe/maze_generator/README.md

 This is the function which displays the maze.

 It takes in an object with the properties listed below.
-All of them are optional except the `maze` property.

 | Property | Description | Valid Values | Default Value |
 |-|-|-|-|